 Day Classes at the Royal School of Needlework

-Whether you’re a complete beginner or have years of experience, we offer you over 160 courses including 45 NEW classes across 5 venues (Hampton Court Palace throughout the year; on fixed dates in Exeter, Bristol, Rugby and Glasgow).
+Whether you’re a complete beginner or have years of experience, we offer you over 160 courses including 45 classes across 5 venues (Hampton Court Palace throughout the year; on fixed dates in Exeter, Bristol, Rugby and Glasgow).
 We’re sure you will find classes to develop your embroidery skills or inspire you to try something new.
+In 2017 the RSN are offering Crewelwork, Appliqué and Cutwork for Goldwork classes.

 • Tuition from RSN trained tutors